 The Federal Circuit Court Ruled that Lay Statements Count

 After being denied disability for a shoulder injury, Alva Jandreau eventually won his disability claim.
 The regional office denied the claim.
 The BVA (Board of Veterans’ Appeals) denied the claim.
 Eventually, the appeal went to the Federal Circuit Court and they ruled that the competent statements of a layperson can be worthy evidence in a case.
 The case even has a Wikipedia page that details what makes lay statements “competent and sufficient to establish a diagnosis”:

 1. A layperson is competent to identify the medical condition,https://en.wikipedia.org/wiki/Jandreau_vs._Nicholson 492 f.3d 1372

 2. The layperson is reporting a contemporaneous medical diagnosis, or

 3. Lay testimony describing symptoms at the time supports a later diagnosis by a medical professional.

 Don’t Get Denied for Lack of Evidence

 We never want to get a letter back from the VA that one of our veterans didn’t have enough evidence for their claim.
 Our whole team works with you, your spouse, your kids, and even your co-workers to build the best case for your VA disability.
 You can contact us and begin the process today.
-We never call anyone that you don’t give us permission to call, and we don’t charge any fees for the work until you have won your claim.
+We never call anyone that you don’t permit us to call, and we don’t charge any fees for the work until you have won your claim.

 Contact us today to see how we can build a strong VA Disability Claim for you or your deceased spouse.
 (866)232-5777